Follow me down into my burrow for a moment, for I am about to show you the wonders of the white rabbit.

 Coniglio Bianco, Italian Braised Rabbit

 You will want at least 2 cottontail rabbits for 3 people, although two bunnies will serve four in a pinch.
 One snowshoe hare feeds two easily, and a domestic rabbit will feed 2 to 3 people.
 Still, this dish is so good, and it reheats as leftovers so well, that I’d suggest you make more than you think you will need.
+And yes, you can do this with chicken thighs.
+Sigh.

 Serve with mashed potatoes, white polenta or rice.
 A green thing alongside is always nice, too.